 My son rode the Royal Joust and we tried the Merlin’s Challenge.

 We moved to Imagination Zone, where my son and husband played lego in Build and Test and rode the Kid Power Towers.
 We also watched Lego movie in Lego Studio.

-After the movie we walked to Land of Adventure Zone and tried the Pharaoh’s Revenge and Lost Kingdom Adventure.
+After the movie, we walked to the Land of Adventure Zone and tried the Pharaoh’s Revenge and Lost Kingdom Adventure.

 Last stop is the Miniland Zone, where you can see famous landmarks in different Asian Cities, these landscapes are build out of Lego. #amazing.

 Of course, we rode the Legoland Express Train and kiddie train for my son.